Tour Length

 2What are the options for extending an Amboseli trip with a beach holiday?

 “It’s easy to combine your 5 days on safari in Amboseli with a beach holiday, and safari operators have lots of experience in making this happen.
 In fact, a visit to Amboseli is one of the most popular add-ons for those enjoying a beach holiday at Diani Beach, Malindi, or on one of the splendid beaches along the southern Kenyan coast, close to Mombasa.
 You could travel by road between Amboseli and the coast, but it will take a whole day along a busy road.
 It is far better to fly.
 This usually means traveling in a small plane (with anywhere between six and 20 seats) between the coast and one of the airstrips in or close to Amboseli National Park.
-Depending on demand, you may need to fly via Nairobi’s Wilson Airport to make the connection to the coast.”
+Depending on demand, you may need to fly via Nairobi’s Wilson Airport to make the connection to the coast.
+For reasons of availability (hotels, guides, vehicles), it’s best to extend your safari as soon as you know your dates, and preferably before you even arrive in Kenya.”

 3How much does a 5-day Amboseli safari cost?